-FY 2021-22 FY 20 22-23 CURRENT LAW EXECUTIVE HOUSE SENATE ENACTED 2-1-1 Statewide Call System Sec.
+FY 2021-22 FY 2022-23 CURRENT LAW EXECUTIVE HOUSE SENATE 2-1-1 Statewide Call System Sec.
 1152.
 (1) From the funds appropriated in part 1 for policy and planning administration, \$950,000.00 shall be distributed as provided in subsection (2).
 The amount distributed under this subsection shall not exceed 50% of the total operating expenses of the program described in subsection (2), with the remaining 50% paid by local United Way organizations and other nonprofit organizations and foundations.
 Striking current law.
 [INTENT Move to Sec.
-465, and revise line item name.
-Sec.
-465. (1) Concur with the Executive intent.
-Sec.
-465. (1) From the funds appropriated in part 1 for policy community service and planning outreach administration, \$950,000.00 shall \$2,950,000.00 must be distributed as provided in subsection (2).
-The amount distributed under this subsection shall not exceed 50% of the total operating expenses of the program described in subsection (2), with the remaining 50% paid by local United Way organizations and other nonprofit organizations and foundations.
-Sec.
-465. (1) Concur with the Senate.
-(2) Funds distributed under subsection (1) shall be distributed to Michigan 2-1-1, a nonprofit corporation organized under the laws of this state that is exempt from federal income tax under section 501(c)(3) of the internal revenue code of 1986, 26 USC 501, and whose mission is to coordinate and support a statewide 2-1-1 system.
-Michigan 2-1-1 shall use the funds only to fulfill the Michigan 2-1-1 in January 2005.
+465, and revise line item name - NOT IN BILL THOUGH] Sec.
+465. (1) Concur with the Executive (2) Funds distributed under subsection (1) shall be distributed to Michigan 2-1-1, a nonprofit corporation organized under the laws of this state that is exempt from federal income tax under section 501(c)(3) of the internal revenue code of 1986, 26 USC 501, and whose mission is to coordinate and support a statewide 2-1-1 system.
+Michigan 2-1-1 shall use the funds only to fulfill the Michigan 2-1-1 business plan adopted by Michigan 2-1-1 in January 2005.
 Striking current law.
-(2) Concur with the Executive intent.
-(2) Concur with the Executive intent.
-(2) Concur with the Executive intent.
-(3) Michigan 2-1-1 shall refer to the department any calls received reporting fraud, waste, or abuse of stateadministered public assistance.
+(2) Concur with the Executive (3) Michigan 2-1-1 shall refer to the department any calls received reporting fraud, waste, or abuse of state-administered public assistance.
 Striking current law.
-(3) Concur with the Executive intent.
-(3) Concur with the Executive intent.
-(3) Concur with the Executive intent.

-FY 2021-22 FY 2022-23

-CURRENT LAW EXECUTIVE HOUSE SENATE ENACTED

-(4) Michigan 2-1-1 shall report annually to the department, the house and senate standing committees with primary jurisdiction over matters relating to human services and telecommunications on 2-1-1 system performance, the senate and house appropriations subcommittees on the department budget, and the senate and house fiscal agencies, including, but not limited to, call volume by health and human service needs and unmet needs identified through caller data and number and percentage of callers referred to public or private provider types.
+(3) Concur with the Executive (4) Michigan 2-1-1 shall report annually to the department, the house and senate standing committees with primary jurisdiction over matters relating to human services and telecommunications on 2-1-1 system performance, the senate and house appropriations subcommittees on the department budget, and the senate and house fiscal agencies, including, but not limited to, call volume by health and human service needs and unmet needs identified through caller data and number and percentage of callers referred to public or private provider types.
 Striking current law.
-Concur with the Executive intent.
-(4) Concur with the Executive intent.
-(4) Concur with the Executive intent.
+(4) Concur with the Executive